OpenEvalProject/evals/manuscripts/elife-24133/v2/manuscript.md

 We also investigated constraint in all mammalian Ref-seq orthologs that appear to lack only an annotated KRAB or SSXRD domain; for this larger number of genes, we did not confirm all domain losses, due to the large number of genome searches that would be required and lack of RNAseq data for most species.
 We found evidence of purifying selection in all cases except for five PRDM7 orthologs from primates, for which we had been unable to identify a KRAB domain (Supplementary file 3C).
 PRDM7 is thought to have arisen from a primate specific duplication event and to have undergone subsequent losses of the C2H2 ZF array and of some catalytic specificity of its SET domain (Blazer et al., 2016).
 Thus, PRDM7 orthologs are unlikely to function in directing recombination.
 Our findings further suggest they are evolving under very little constraint, and may even be non-functional.
 More generally, within placental mammals, the majority of partial PRDM9 orthologs that we identified lack the ZF array completely or have truncated arrays (notably, there are fewer than four tandem ZFs in 24 of 28 orthologs), in sharp contrast to other taxa in which partial orthologs to PRDM9 lack the N terminal domains, yet have conserved ZF arrays and are constrained.
 Moreover, the paralogs lacking a long ZF tend to be found in species that already carry a complete PRDM9 ortholog (21 of 24).
 Thus, some of these cases may represent recent duplication events in which one copy of PRDM9 is under highly relaxed selection, similar to PRDM7 in primates.

-## Evolutionary patterns in the SSXRD domain
+### Evolutionary patterns in the SSXRD domain

 The SSXRD domain is the shortest functional domain in the PRDM9 protein.
 One species of cartilaginous fish (Rhincodon typus), and several species of bony fish (Anguilla anguilla, A. rostrata, A. japonica, Salmo trutta, S. salar) have weakly predicted SSXRD domains (e-values >10, see Supplementary file 1B and 2C).
 This observation is potentially suggestive of functional divergence or loss of this domain.
 Unfortunately, because the domain is so short, there is little power to reject dN/dS = 1; though the estimate of dN/dS was 0.10 and 0.11 between cartilaginous fish and eel and salmon orthologous regions, respectively, the difference between models was not significant in either case.
 Based on these findings, we tentatively treat the weakly predicted SSXRD domain in Rhincodon typus and in the above species of bony fish as evidence that this domain is present in these species, but note that we were unable to identify a similar region in predicted gene models from another species of cartilaginous fish (Callorhinchus milii).

-## PCR and Sanger sequencing of python PRDM9
+### PCR and Sanger sequencing of python PRDM9

 We performed Sanger sequencing of Python bivittatus PRDM9 from a single individual to collect additional data on within species diversity of the ZF array (Figure 1—figure supplement 5).
 Primers were designed based on the Python bivattatus genome (Castoe et al., 2013) to amplify the ZF containing exon of PRDM9 and through a gap in the assembly.
 Primers were assessed for specificity and quality using NCBI Primer Blast (http://www.ncbi.nlm.nih.gov/tools/primer-blast/) against the nr reference database and were synthesized by IDT (Coralville, IA, USA).

 DNA was extracted from approximately 20 mg of tissue using the Zymo Quick-DNA kit (Irvine, CA, USA) following the manufacturer’s protocol.
 PCR was performed using the NEB Phusion High-Fidelity PCR kit (Ipswich, MA, USA).
 Reactions were performed following manufacturer’s instructions with 60 ng of DNA and 10 μM each of the forward (ZF: 5’TTTGCCATCAGTGTCCCAGT’3; gap: 5’ GCTTCCAGCATTTTGCCAGTT’3) and reverse (ZF: 5’ TTGATTCACTTGTGAGTGGACAT’3; gap: 5’ GAGCTTTGCTGAAATCGGGT’3) primers.
 Products were inspected for non-specific amplification on a 1% agarose gel with ethidium bromide, purified using a Qiagen PCR purification kit (Valencia, CA, USA) and sequenced by GeneWiz (South Plainfield, NJ, USA).

-## Analysis of PRDM9 ZF array evolution
+### Analysis of PRDM9 ZF array evolution

 In species in which PRDM9 is known to play a role in recombination, the level of sequence similarity between the individual ZFs of the tandem array is remarkably high, reflective of high rates of ZF turnover due to paralogous gene conversion and duplication events (Oliver et al., 2009; Myers et al., 2010; Jeffreys et al., 2013).
 It has further been observed that DNA-binding residues show high levels of amino acid diversity, suggestive of positive selection acting specifically at DNA-binding sites, that is, on binding affinity (e.g. Oliver et al., 2009; Schwartz et al., 2014).
 These signals have been previously studied by comparing site specific rates of synonymous versus non-synonymous substitutions (dN/dS) between paralogous ZFs in PRDM9’s tandem ZF array (Oliver et al., 2009).
 Assessing statistical significance using this approach is problematic, however, because the occurrence of paralogous gene conversion across copies means that there is no single tree relating the different ZFs, in violation of model assumptions (Schierup and Hein, 2000; Wilson and McVean, 2006).
 Here, we used a statistic sensitive to both rapid evolution at DNA-binding sites and high rates of gene conversion: the total proportion of amino acid diversity observed at DNA-binding sites within the ZF array.
 We then assessed significance empirically by comparing the value of this statistic to other C2H2 ZF genes from the same species (where possible).

 To this end, for each species with a PRDM9 ortholog, we downloaded the nucleotide and protein sequences for all available RefSeq genes with a C2H2 ZF motif annotated in Conserved Domain Database (pfam id# PF00096).
 To simplify alignment generation, we only used tandem ZF arrays with four or more ZFs matching the 28 amino acid long C2H2 motif (X2-CXXC-X12-HXXXH-X5 where X is any amino acid).
 In all of our analyses, if a gene had multiple tandem ZF arrays that were spatially separated, only the first array of four or more adjacent ZFs was used for the following analysis (Supplementary file 3B).
 However, an alternative analysis using all ZFs or different subsets of ZFs led to qualitatively similar results for the PRDM9β orthologs from bony fish, where ZFs are commonly found in multiple tandem arrays separated by short linker regions in the predicted amino acid sequence (Figure 2—figure supplement 1; Figure 2—figure supplement 2).
 For species with PRDM9 orthologs with fewer than five ZFs, we implemented blastn against the whole genome sequence using the available gene model as a query sequence, in order to determine whether or not there was a predicted gap within the ZF array, and, if there was, to identify any additional ZFs found in the expected orientation at the beginning of the adjacent contig.
 This approach was able to successfully identify additional ZF sequences on contigs adjacent to PRDM9 in the genome assembly for two species (Latimeria chalumnae and Protobothrops mucrosquamatus).
 These ZFs were included in subsequent analysis (Supplementary file 1A).

 Using the alignments generated above, we determined the amino acid diversity along the ZF domains of PRDM9 genes and all other C2H2 ZFs from the same species (Table 1, Supplementary file 3B), and calculated the proportion of the total amino acid diversity at canonical DNA-binding residues of the ZF array.
-Specifically, we calculated the heterozygosity xk at position k across the aligned ZFs from a single tandem array as:xk=1− ∑i=1mfi2
+Specifically, we calculated the heterozygosity xk at position k across the aligned ZFs from a single tandem array as:

+$$
+x_{k}=1− \sumi=1mf_{i}^{2}
+$$

 where m is the number of unique amino acids found at position k across the fingers, and fi is the frequency of the ith unique amino acid across the fingers.
 The total proportion P of amino acid diversity assigned to DNA-binding residues is the sum of xk at DNA-binding sites over the sum of xk at all sites in the ZF array.
 To compare results to those for other genes, we ranked PRDM9 by the value P compared to all other C2H2 ZF genes from the same species (Table 1, Supplementary file 3B).

 We used the R package phylotools (Zhang et al., 2012; https://cran.r-project.org/web/packages/phylotools/index.html) to calculate a p-value for the correlation between complete domain structure and rapid evolution of the PRDM9 ZF array, taking into account phylogenetic relationships between PRDM9 orthologs.
 We coded these variables using a binary approach with ‘00’ for incomplete domain structure and no evidence of rapid evolution and ‘11’ for complete domain structure and evidence of rapid evolution.
 To describe the phylogenetic relationships between orthologs, we used the RAxML tree that we constructed from the SET domain for all PRDM9 orthologs.
 Species with missing ZF information, including species where PRDM9 has been lost, were excluded from this analysis using the drop.tip function of the ape package (Paradis et al., 2004), resulting in a tree with 91 tips.
 We used the phyloglm command to perform a logistic regression evaluating the relationship between domain structure and the odds of rapid evolution of the ZF array.

-## Analysis of the SET domain catalytic residues
+### Analysis of the SET domain catalytic residues

 In order to investigate whether the catalytic function of the SET domain is conserved in the PRDM9 orthologs identified above, we asked whether any PRDM9 orthologs in our dataset carried substitutions at three catalytic residues shown to mediate the methyltransferase activity of human PRDM9 (Wu et al., 2013).
 To this end, we used Clustal Omega to create an amino acid alignment of the SET domain with 15 amino acids of flanking sequence for each PRDM9 ortholog in our dataset and asked whether the gene had substitutions to tyrosine residues at positions aligning to Y276, Y341 and Y357 in human PRDM9 (Supplementary file 1A).
 Domain alignments deposited at Baker et al., 2017.

 In total, 57 genes were identified as having substitutions in at least one of these residues, including 11 from placental mammals and 46 from bony fish (Supplementary file 1A).
 To visualize the distribution of these substitution events within bony fish, we mapped these substitutions onto the phylogeny of PRDM9 orthologs generated above (Figure 3).

-## Characterizing patterns of recombination in hybrid swordtail fish
+### Characterizing patterns of recombination in hybrid swordtail fish

 Percomorph fish have a partial ortholog of PRDM9 that lacks the KRAB and SSXRD domains found in mammalian PRDM9.
 As a result, we hypothesized that they would behave like PRDM9 knockouts, in that the predicted PRDM9 binding motif would not co-localize with recombination events, and functional genomic elements such as the TSS and CGIs would be enriched for recombination events.